 In recent times, the requirement of experience as a prerequisite for securing a job has become as strange as an overrated price tag on a product in an expensive supermarket.

-You may think I am being unrealistic but of course, I am also aware of the reality that we are in an age where many companies set strict, unrealistic standards for vacancies in form of specified years of experience or age bracket.
+You may think this is unrealistic but of course, I am also aware of the reality that we are in an age where many companies set strict, unrealistic standards for vacancies in form of specified years of experience or age bracket.

-This might give you the presumption that such employers are biased about their requirements as regards job experience and age bracket and you might feel angry with them a few times but let me show you what exactly makes people fall short of the age or experience requirement and then I will go further to let you know how you can still get the job despite your imperfections.
+This might give you the presumption that such employers are biased about their requirements as regards job experience and age bracket.
+Hence, you might feel angry a few times but let me show you what exactly makes people fall short of the age or experience requirement and then I will go further to let you know how you can still get the job despite your imperfections.

 So why do people fall short of this job experience requirement?

 This is mainly due to individual educational pursuits.
 This is even less fair in some African countries due to the rigid and imbalanced educational system which often leads to incessant strikes (a political pause in school activities) and resultant delay in the academic calendar.

 Secondly, some people also finish their studies late and end up not being able to fall within the age bracket of an advertised job position.

 Why?
 Because they were not financially buoyant to continue their education on time.

 There’s an iota of truth in the popular saying – fingers are not equal.

 Some people are privileged to be born into a high societal family which gives them the opportunity of completing their academic pursuits very early.
 No financial constraints whatsoever.
 Hence, they join the workforce effortlessly even at an average ‘job age’ and gather job experiences on time.